Segs/Segs/docs/COMPILE_AND_INSTALL_UBUNTU.md

 INSTALL SEGS ON A HEADLESS UBUNTU SERVER 18.04
 ------
 This has been tested several times and works fine on a fresh Ubuntu 18.04 LXD container.
-Please be aware that segs may pose security risks, and that permissions and firewall may need to be adjusted for use on the internet.
+Please be aware that segs may pose security risks, and that permissions and firewall may
+need to be adjusted for use on the internet.

+**Requirements**
+- Ubuntu 18.04 Server installed with default settings.
+- CoX Client for the PIGG files (```magnet:?xt=urn:btih:c2e7e0aa72004594337d73ae6a305242e23d815f```)

+*If you choose ubuntu desktop, you might have to activate "multiverse" repository to get all qt depends.*

 **1. Install dependencies**